Can Honey Masks Help Clear Acne?

 - Enzymes (molecules that speed up chemical reactions)

-Antibacterial Effect of Honey.
-All types of honey are antibacterial, so honey may kill the bacteria associated with acne, P. acnes.
-Scientists believe that this effect of most kinds of honey is due primarily to its hydrogen peroxide content.
+Scientists believe that this effect is due primarily to honey's hydrogen peroxide content.
 Hydrogen peroxide is a strong antibacterial compound that sometimes is used to treat acne.
-However, one type of honey called manuka honey contains no hydrogen peroxide, but it still is antibacterial.
+However, one type of honey called manuka honey contains no hydrogen peroxide, but is still antibacterial.
 Scientists theorize that antibacterial activity of manuka honey is due to its high acidity and high sugar content, as these conditions create an unsuitable environment for bacteria to thrive.
 But the bottom line is that all honey is antibacterial.2

-Other compounds in all types of honey also contribute to its antibacterial nature:
+Other compounds in all types of honey also contribute to its antibacterial nature may include:

-- Recent research found that a variety of molecules, including a protein called bee defensin-1, “are distinct mechanisms involved in the bactericidal [bacteria-killing] activity of honey.”2
+- Bee defensin-1: Recent research found that a variety of molecules, including a protein called bee defensin-1, "are distinct mechanisms involved in the bactericidal [bacteria-killing] activity of honey."2

-- Some studies suggest that propolis, a natural resin that bees use to build their hives, might possess antibacterial and antifungal effects as well as effects that regulate the immune system.3
+- Propolis: Some studies suggest that propolis, a natural resin that bees use to build their hives, might possess antibacterial effects.3

-The antibacterial effects of honey are broad and affect many types of bacteria, which means there is a good chance that honey might also kill P. acnes.
+The antibacterial effects of honey are broad and affect many types of bacteria, which means there is a good chance that honey might also kill acne bacteria.
 According to a 2014 article in General Medicine - Open Access:

 "[H]oneys have potent…bactericidal activity against antibiotic-resistant bacteria causing several life-threatening infections to humans. … [and] [c]urrently, many researchers have…found that natural unheated honey has some broad-spectrum antibacterial activity when tested against pathogenic bacteria, oral bacteria [and] food spoilage bacteria."2

-Honey and Wound Healing.
-Generally speaking, acne lesions are low-scale wounds.
 People have used honey since ancient times to accelerate wound healing.
-Modern research explores honey as a treatment for ulcers, sores, burns, and other types of wounds.
+Modern research has explored honey as a treatment for ulcers, sores, burns, and other types of wounds.
+Honey's wound-healing properties may be due to:

 - Its antibacterial activity